davidparker/streetwise.github.io/index.markdown

 layout: default
 ---
-## Using the provided library Streetwise.Api.Connect ( recommended )
+## Using the provided library Streetwise.Api.Connect

 The library is a .net standard 2.0 library.  and should work in almost any platform Install as a reference to NOP or into a nop plugin